hkspm-yp/Astro-e-calendar/README.md

 # Astronomical Events List Generator
 To generate a list of astronomical events (except solar eclipse) within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
 This excel file is formatted according to the Astro e-calander of the Hong Kong Space Museum.

+New update:
+1. A csv file for google calendar will also be saved.
+Before import into google calendar, user has to open the file using Excel and check the following:
+    - Add solar eclipses data if required.
+    - Change the format of "Start Time and "End Time" so that it appears HH:MM:SS in excel.
+    - Change the format of "Start Date" and "End Date" of all meteor shower events so that it appears DD/MM/YYYY in excel.
+    - Update the description of meteor shower events, including the latest ZHR from IMO website.

 ## How to run

 Download all the above files from the button “Code” -> “Download ZIP”.
 Unzip the folder and place all .py files under the same folder.